-Technology fee: \$1667
+Technology fee: \$833.50 (per term)

-Graduate Student Fee: \$1300
+Graduate Student Fee: \$250.00 (per term)

-Graduate students are also responsible for the cost of course textbooks and supplies, study abroad costs and the graduate fee.
+Graduate students are also responsible for the cost of course textbooks and supplies, technology and graduate fees, and study abroad costs.
 Financial Aid budgets are adjusted to take into consideration the full cost of attending.